Is your business a critical infrastructure asset? - Infrastructure Blog | Deloitte Australia has been saved

 “Additionally, ‘how do we reduce the costs and impact of natural disasters and lead to a safer and more resilient Australia?’” he concluded.

-Click here to learn more about our perspective on Infrastructure.
+Learn more about our perspective on Infrastructure.

-Article originally published by Informa for the AFR Infrastructure Summit.
+This article is originally published by Informa for the AFR Infrastructure Summit.

 Theo has experience providing economic, policy, and commercial advice to public sector organisations and the private sector entities they engage with, particularly in the assessment and review of how government services can be delivered and the assessment, review and development of economic and social infrastructure.
 Theo’s primary focus is assisting clients assess the merits and value proposition of transformative urban renewal, service delivery reform, and major infrastructure investments.